ITwenzyI/cpp-Electronic-Patient-Record/README.md

-# 🩺 Electronic Patient Record – C++ Project
+# 🩺 Electronic Patient Record (EPR) System – C++ Implementation

 ## 🧠 Project Goal

-This project simulates a simplified **electronic patient record** (EPR) system using C++.
-It was created to practice object-oriented programming, file handling, and structured data management.
-The software allows storing, editing, and displaying patient data, including appointments, medications, records, and more.
+This C++ project simulates a simple yet structured **Electronic Patient Record (EPR) System**, designed for hands-on practice in object-oriented programming, file handling, and user role management.
+It supports patients, doctors, assistants, and an admin role, each with role-specific functionality.
+The project features realistic ID systems, folder-based data storage and a modular architecture, making it ideal for learning practical C++ in a healthcare related context.

+---

+## 💡 Purpose
+This project was created for learning purposes in the field of medical informatics and to improve practical C++ development and architecture skills.
+It aims to simulate a real-world clinical information workflow on a simple and accessible level.

 ---